LibreCAD/docs/appx/measurements.rst

     "Microinch", "", "", "", ""
     "Mil", "mil", "", "1/100 of an inch", "Replaced with \"thou\" (but not you)."
     "Yard", "imperial", "yd" ," 3 foots", "Measure ale!"
-    "Angstrom", "", "å", "one ten-billionth of a meter", "Measure the wavelength of electromagnetic radiation or distances between atoms."
+    "Angstrom", "", "å", "≈ one ten-billionth of a meter", "Zoom to a parsec - I dare you."
     "Nanometer", "SI", "", "", ""
     "Micron", "", "", "", ""
     "Decimeter", "SI", "", "", ""